 Ironwood beers are best described as “true-to-style” with an occasional twist.
 The beers are all generally malt-forward but balanced with a nice variety of hops.

-Local ingredients used in the brewing process include blueberries, cherries, honey, and even hops.
+Local ingredients used in the brewing process include Indiana malted barley and corn, honey, and hops.